Find Grad Schools

 51 Yearly Graduations

 Florida State University comes in at #13 on our list of the most popular colleges offering master's degrees in public relations.
 Roughly 43,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $9,684 per year.
-During the 2020-2021 academic year, 51 people received their master's degree in public relations from Florida State.
-Around 31% of these students were from an underrepresented racial-ethnic group, and 90% were women.
+During the most recent year for which we have data, 51 people received their master's degree in public relations from Florida State.
+About 81% of this group were women, and 37% were students from an underrepresented racial-ethnic group.

 #14